HttpRafa/atomic-cloud/docs/usage/controller/Plugins/wasm/index.md

 # Available Options

+Currently, Atomic Cloud offers a single plugin that integrates the **Pterodactyl** panel into the Controller.
+In the future, we plan to introduce additional plugins, including:

+- **Local Version (similar to CloudNet)**
+- **Local Docker Daemon Version**

-Currently, there is only one Plugin that integrates the Pterodactyl panel into the controller.
-A local version similar to CloudNet is planned, as well as a local Docker daemon version.
-If you need to integrate something unique, feel free to create a WASM Plugin and place it in the Plugins directory on a WASM-enabled controller.
+If you have a unique integration requirement, you are welcome to create your own WASM plugin.
+Simply develop the plugin and place it in the Plugins directory on a WASM-enabled Controller.